Taiyuan: Sports

-The Shanxi Brave Dragons of the Chinese Basketball Association play at Riverside Sports Arena.
+The Shanxi Loongs of the Chinese Basketball Association play at Riverside Sports Arena.
 The football club Shanxi Metropolis, currently playing in China League Two, plays in the Shanxi Sports Centre Stadium.

 Tourism

 Taiyuan is a modern city with just a few historic buildings remaining in the centre.
 The remnants of old Taiyuan can be found west of the central station, north of Fudong Street and close to Wuyi Road.

 One of the main tourist destinations is Shanxi Museum located in West Binhe Road, downtown Taiyuan, which is among the largest museums in China.

 The Twin Towers in Yongzuo Temple, which are featured in the emblem of the city, have been regarded as a symbol of Taiyuan for a long time.
 Yongzuo Temple is at southeast of the city centre, also famous for its peony garden and martyrs cemetery.

 The Chongshan Monastery, Longtan Park, and Yingze Park (just off Yingze Street), in the city centre, are popular tourist destinations.

-Jinci Temple also called Tangshuyu Temple, located in Jinyuan District of southern Taiyuan, dates back to the Zhou Dynasty.
+Jinci Temple also called Tangshuyu Temple, located in Jinyuan District of southern Taiyuan, dates back to the Zhou dynasty.
 In Jinci, there are three treasures: the Nanlao Spring, the Beauty Status and the Queen status.
-The Flying Bridge Across the Fish Pond was built during the Song Dynasty, which is famous for its cross-shaped structure.
+The Flying Bridge Across the Fish Pond was built during the Song dynasty, which is famous for its cross-shaped structure.

 Along the West Mountain range in western Taiyuan, tourists can find Tianlongshan Grottoes, which were gradually built over many centuries, from the northern Qi dynasty, and contains thousands of Buddhist statues and artwork.
 The grottoes exist today in a damaged state with many of the sculptures now missing, that visitors to the caves cannot imagine how they looked in the past.
 Many of the sculptures from the caves are now in museums around the world.
 However, though the sculptures may be preserved and displayed, visitors to museums cannot understand them in their original historical, spatial, and religious contexts.
 Researchers at the University of Chicago initiated the Tianlongshan Caves Project in 2013 to pursue research and digital imaging of the caves and their sculptures.

 Not far from the Tianlongshan Grottoes are the Longshan Grottoes, which is the only Taoist grottoes site in China.
-The main eight grottoes were carved in 1234~1239 during the Yuan Dynasty.
+The main eight grottoes were carved in 1234~1239 during the Yuan dynasty.